OpenVAA/voting-advice-application/backend/vaa-strapi/README.md

 ---

-## Official documentaiton from Strapi
+## Official documentation from Strapi

-Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.
+Strapi comes with a fully featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.

 ### Develop